Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Beta-CoRM

+where $c(\omega)$ is a concentration function and $B_0$ is a finite fixed measure on $\Omega$.
+This L\'evy measure can then be interpreted as a measure on $\Omega\times[0,1]$, hence, one can see that the beta process concentrates its jumps in the interval $[0,1]$, so that they can be used as the parameters of an infinite sequence of Bernoulli random variables.
+As described in \cite{thibaux+jordan}, it is common among practitioners to consider $c(\omega)=c$, so that $c$ is a concentration parameter.
+As for $B_0$, this measure can be continuous, discrete or a mix of both types.
+In the Bayesian nonparametric literature the most common choice is absolutely continuous.
+This choice is particularly useful for factorial models like the Indian buffet process (and related models) where the interest centres on inference about the infinite number of unknown latent factors \citep[see {\it e.g.}][]{griffiths+zoubin, griffiths+zoubin2, thibaux+jordan}.

+Completely random measures are appealing structures due to their almost sure discreteness, which means that their realisations are discrete with probability one.
+This characteristic allows us to use CRM's to model data generated by a discrete distribution or to use them as the basic building block in mixture models.
+With this in mind, a compound random measure defines $d$ correlated measures by perturbing the jumps of a completely random measure, for example, considering a purely atomic completely random measure with a directing homogeneous L\'evy measure $\nu$ as in \eqref{CRM}, and if we let $\mu_j$ represent the $j$-th random measure then,

-where the $m_{ji}$'s are the perturbation coefficients that identify specific features of the $j$-th random measure and $h$ is called a score distribution.
-Therefore, CoRM's are completely characterised through the distribution $h$ and the directing L\'evy measure $\nu$ of the CRM.
-For a complete theoretical study on CoRM's and some of their applications the reader can refer to \citeauthor{jim+fabrizio} (\citeyear{jim+fabrizio}, \citeyear{jim+fabrizio2}).
+where the $m_{ji}$’s are the perturbation coefficients, which are called scores, that identify specific features of the j-th random measure and $h$ is probability distribution, which is called the score distribution.

+Therefore, CoRM's are completely characterised through the distribution $h$ and the directing L\'evy measure $\nu$ of the completely random measure.
+This can be seen by the fact that the directing L\'evy measure of $\mu_j$ is